UMM-CSci-3601-F17/sage-team-cheezit/README.md

 ### As a Student

-The first thing a student will want to do is log-in with their google account.
+The first thing a student will want to do is log-in with their Google account.
 This will allow them to create and manage their own decks on the 'My Decks' page.

 After they have logged-in, a student can join a classroom by scanning a QR-code or by receiving a join link from a teacher.
 Once they have joined a class, students will only be able to see the deck list and the list of other students.
 From here they can either look at the decks in the deck list, play with a deck, or choose to remove themselves from the class.